AyeGill/memoman/README.md

   - Code to generate/initialize card (to be run once)
   - Code to view card (to be run on generated file on each review.
 Put "dynamics" here.
 - When add-cards run on this file, add ids if necessary, run card generating code.
+- When reviewing, run the viewing code to view cards.
+- Have a config file with standard file-extension based viewers.